Evidence Level

 Innate immune activation (mechanism)

 Yeast β-1,3/1,6-glucans bind Dectin-1 and complement receptor 3 (CR3) on macrophages, neutrophils, and NK cells.
 Activates innate immune readiness without triggering inflammatory cascade — distinct from inflammatory immune-stimulants.
 Mechanism well-characterized; explains URTI prevention efficacy.
-Note: this is yeast β-glucan specifically (β-1,3/1,6); oat β-glucan (β-1,3/1,4) does NOT have this immune profile.
+Note: this is yeast β-glucan specifically (β-1,3/1,6); oat β-glucan (β-1,3/1,4) does not have this immune profile.

 Gut microbiome and prebiotic activity